OmooLab/BioxelNodes/README.md

 # Technical Notes

-The "Bioxel" in "BioxelNodes", is a combination of the words "Bio-" and "Voxel".
+The "Bioxel" in "Bioxel Nodes", is a combination of the words "Bio-" and "Voxel".
 Bioxel is a voxel that stores biological data, so maybe its chinese name should be "生素" 😂?
 The volumetric data made up of Bioxel is called Bioxels.
 We are developing a toolkit around Bioxels for better biological data visualization. but before its release, we made this Blender version of bioxels toolkit first, in order to let more people to have fun with volumetric data.
 Because we have been pursuing one thing:
 **Science that can be beautiful at the same time.**

 ### Bioxels